 Andrew Carnegie proved to everyone the value of continual hard work in his life.
 His hard work caused him to be noticed by his superiors, who gave him promotions even at his young age.

 In this world of instant-everything, we need to fall back to the principle of continual hard work.
-Victory in life often comes through years after years of working hard.
-As a leader, you need to understand this, and lead your team through the same kind of hard work to see success as an organization.
+Victory and success in life ONLY comes through years after years of working hard.
+There are no short-cuts to success.

 2.It’s not about what you know, but who you know